 By way of simplification, the net turnover in the territory of the Czech Republic may be used, as a rough guide, as the principal criterion for determining the maximum permissible level; if it is below 1.5 billion koruna then the merger will not require notification.

 Transactions not reaching the turnover thresholds are not subject to the approval of the Antitrust Office.
 Since the Czech Republic’s accession to the EU, EU merger control must also be taken into account.
 Whereas in former years merger control was the dominant part of Czech antitrust practice and widespread filing obligations existed, the significance of national merger control has decreased considerably since 1 May 2004, when the Czech Republic acceded to the European Union, and changes were made to the European merger control regime.
-The number of merger control cases has decreased from 239 in 2003 to 35 in 2013.
-Cases decided by the European Commission instead of the Antitrust Office explain only a small part of this decrease.
-Much more important are the changed national thresholds.
+The number of merger control cases has decreased from 239 in 2003 to 47 in 2014.
+Cases decided by the European Commission instead of the Antitrust Office explain only a small part of this decrease; of more importance are the changed national thresholds.

 No transaction for which notification is mandatory can be put into effect until it is cleared by the Antitrust Office.
 Transactions carried out in breach of the duty to notify are not null and void, but the Antitrust Office can order various measures to restore competition (including a demerger order).
 In order to facilitate completion of the notification form and supporting information, pre-notification contacts between the notifying parties and the Antitrust Office are recommended.
 The present policy of the Antitrust Office’s merger section, however, only allows for a limited degree of informal guidance and informal contacts.
 The amendment to the Competition Act from 2004 also formally enabled a pre-notification; guidelines were published in 2008 and 2009.